-This Heritage Impact Statement has been prepared in accordance with the standard guidelines of the NSW Heritage Division to accompany an application for a Planning Proposal for the site at 45 Barcom Street, Merrylands West.
+This revised Heritage Impact Statement has been prepared in accordance with the standard guidelines of the NSW Heritage Division to accompany an application for a Planning Proposal for the site at 45 Barcom Street, Merrylands West.
+Changes have been made in response to feedback from the consent authority resulting in revised massing on the site.